 Other providers of software for creating digital workflows include BMC, Oracle (NYSE:ORCL), Salesforce (NYSE:CRM), and SAP (NYSE:SAP).

-As you can see below, ServiceNow's revenue growth has been strong over the last year, growing from quarterly revenue of $1.4 billion, to $1.75 billion.
+As you can see below, ServiceNow's revenue growth has been strong over the last two years, growing from $1.51 billion in Q3 FY2021 to $2.29 billion this quarter.

-Ahead of the earnings results the analysts covering the company were estimating sales to grow 25.3% over the next twelve months.
+Looking ahead, analysts covering the company were expecting sales to grow 21.7% over the next 12 months before the earnings results announcement.

 Large Customers Growth

-You can see below that at the end of the quarter ServiceNow reported 1,463 enterprise customers paying more than $1m annually, an increase of 62 on last quarter.
-That is quite a bit more contract wins than last quarter and quite a bit above what we have typically seen lately, demonstrating that the business itself has good sales momentum.
+This quarter, ServiceNow reported 1,789 enterprise customers paying more than $1m annually, an increase of 65 from the previous quarter.
+That's quite a bit more contract wins than last quarter and quite a bit above what we've typically observed in past quarters, demonstrating that the business has good sales momentum.
 We've no doubt shareholders will take this as an indication that the company's go-to-market strategy is working very well.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-ServiceNow's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 77.7% in Q2.
+ServiceNow's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 78.3% in Q3.

-That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like ServiceNow to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that ServiceNow is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.78 left to spend on developing new products, sales and marketing, and general administrative overhead.
+ServiceNow's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that ServiceNow is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-ServiceNow's free cash flow came in at $287 million in Q2, up 7.08% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+ServiceNow's free cash flow came in at $175 million in Q3, up 69.9% year on year.

-ServiceNow has generated $2.02 billion in free cash flow over the last twelve months, an impressive 30.7% of revenues.
-This robust FCF margin is a result of ServiceNow asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+ServiceNow has generated $2.38 billion in free cash flow over the last 12 months, an eye-popping 29% of revenue.
+This robust FCF margin stems from its asset-lite business model, scale advantages, and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a healthy cash balance.

-Sporting a market capitalization of $84.7 billion, more than $3.83 billion in cash and with positive free cash flow over the last twelve months, we're confident that ServiceNow has the resources it needs to pursue a high growth business strategy.
+Sporting a market capitalization of $113 billion, more than $4.07 billion in cash on hand, and positive free cash flow over the last 12 months, we believe that ServiceNow is attractively positioned to invest in growth.

 Is Now The Time?